 Specifics to be advised.

-The Australian Government has committed $500 million to the Black Spot Program from 2014-15 to 2018- 9, which includes an additional $200 million over two years from 2015-16 under the Infrastructure Growth Package to improve road safety.
+The Australian Government has committed $500 million to the Black Spot Programme from 2014-15 to 2018-19, which includes an additional $200 million over two years from 2015-16 to improve road safety across the nation.

 The Australian Government provides a number of assistance measures to support farm families, farm businesses and rural communities to prepare for, manage through and recover from drought and other hardship.
 This includes a range of additional measures announced in the Agricultural Competitiveness White Paper.